 The Georgetown University Medical Center (GUMC) Newsletter featured the 2nd Annual Georgetown Biomedical Informatics symposium hosted by ICBI.
-Click here to read the article on GUMC's website.
+Read the article on GUMC’s website. (new window)

-Sister Grace Miriam Usala (M’16) sits squarely at the intersection of two related –- but still somewhat disconnected –- fields.
+Sister Grace Miriam Usala (M’16) (new window) sits squarely at the intersection of two related –- but still somewhat disconnected –- fields.

-A medical student at Georgetown University School of Medicine, Usala is also simultaneously pursuing her master’s degree in systems medicine through a unique joint MD/MS program offered at Georgetown.
+A medical student at Georgetown University School of Medicine (new window), Usala is also simultaneously pursuing her master’s degree in systems medicine through a unique joint MD/MS program offered at Georgetown.

 Through this two-year-old program, Usala is immersing herself for an entire academic year in the informatics-driven and computational side of medicine – in other words, in learning how to make sense of massive quantities of patient data in a way that will actually make a difference in patient care.
 It is a new paradigm, to be sure, and Usala readily admits she is not quite sure how this convergence will play out in her medical career.